Coherence of statistics 2023 to 2024

 You can find more information about this topic area by emailing Global.Trade.&.Investment@ons.gov.uk.

+The ONS, devolved administrations and relevant departments have been working together to create new UK-wide data in high-priority areas of shared interest across UK administrations.
 This section brings together all of the UK-wide coherence projects and may include some initiatives that are already covered in previous sections.

 • the Government Statistical Service (GSS) Heads of Profession and Directors of Analysis